 Carpal Tunnel syndrome

-Carpal tunnel syndrome is a common condition where one of the major nerves to the hand (the “median nerve”) gets compressed as it passes through a tunnel leading from the forearm to the palm.
+Carpal tunnel syndrome is a common condition where one of the major nerves to the hand (the “median nerve”) becomes compressed as it passes through a tunnel leading from the forearm to the palm.
 Common causes include trauma, overuse, or pregnancy.
 However, many times the cause is unknown.

 Symptoms typically include numbness and tingling in the thumb, index, and middle finger.
 This "buzzing" sensation, that the hand has "fallen asleep", can awaken people at night, causing them to shake the hand, hold it up in the air, or off the side of the bed to alleviate the symptoms.
 The "pins and needles" sensation can also be felt while driving, using a computer, doing one's hair, or holding items such as a book, phone or tablet.
 Some individuals may also note pain in these fingers, weakness in the hand, or loss of dexterity (e.g. difficulty with buttons or picking up small objects).

 Carpal tunnel syndrome can oftentimes be diagnosed by talking with your doctor and having them examine your hand and arm.
 Occasionally a nerve test (EMG or nerve conduction study) can be used to assess the function of the nerve.
 This test can help determine if the nerve is being pinched, and where it is being compressed.

 Modify activities - improving the posture or position of the hand and wrist with activities such as computers, driving, reading, etc can minimize symptoms.